gammapy/gammapy-meetings/coding-sprints/2025-04-LaLaguna/README.md

 Not at IAC this day.
 At IACtec in the big meeting room.
-Main entrance to IACtec is [here](https://maps.app.goo.gl/9cF4rHbycY6kUzac6)
+Let's meet at 9:30am at the entrance to IACtec is [here](https://maps.app.goo.gl/9cF4rHbycY6kUzac6)

 ## Participants